7th New York Infantry Regiment

-The 7th New York Infantry Regiment was an infantry regiment that served in the Union Army during the American Civil War.
+The 7th New York Infantry Regiment, later reorganized at the 7th Veteran Infantry Regiment, was an infantry regiment that served in the Union Army during the American Civil War.
 It was composed almost entirely of German immigrants and is also known as the Steuben Guard or the Steuben Regiment.
 It should not be confused with the 7th New York Militia, an entirely different regiment whose service overlapped with the 7th New York Volunteers.

 Service

+1861

 The regiment was organized in New York City and was mustered in for a two-year enlistment on April 23, 1861.
+It was nicknamed "The Steuben Rangers".

 Early in its training, it was so poorly equipped that a civilian who visited the troops wrote a letter to the editor of The New York Times (published May 16, 1861) complaining that tailors within the regiment had to resew the uniforms and put buttons on them, and that some of the soldiers were wearing "flip-flaps".
 The letter-writer was impressed (spelling and punctuation as in the original):

 I have seen no troops before, and I have seen none since, in which there was the same indescribable aspect of discipline.
 The men were not in uniform, but very poorly dressed, — in many cases with flip-flap shoes.
 The business-like air with which they marched rapidly through the deep mud of the Third-avenue was the more remarkable.

 With "one or two exceptions" almost every officer then in the regiment had experience in European armies, and six out of eight of the soldiers had seen service, often in battle.
 "The only arms they have as yet are a few old muskets bought by the officers themselves."

+The regiment, commanded by Colonel John E. Bendix, was accepted by the State, April 26, 1861; organized at New York city, and there mustered in, the service of the United States for two years, on April 23, 1861.
+Company I was recruited at Brooklyn, the others in New York City.

+1862

+It left New York for Fortress Monroe on May 24, and was quartered at Newport News.
+It took part in the engagement at Big Bethel and returned to camp at Newport News until in March, 1862, when it was assigned to the 1st Brigade, 1st Division, Army of Virginia.
+It then served in the 1st Brigade, 1st Division, II Corps, Army of the Potomac, from May 1862, with which it served through the campaign on the Peninsula, taking part in the Seven Days battles with heavy loss.
+At Antietam it lost 15 killed and 49 wounded, but its heaviest loss was at Fredericksburg, when 243 members were killed or wounded out of a total of 488 engaged.